-12.2.2.
+- 12.2.2.
 Statistics from 2006 indicate that the islands experienced a lower unemployment rate than the national average figure.
 However, CSO statistics predate the current economic recession and it is likely that the unemployment rate on the islands has increased in the past four years as per the national trend.
-It is noted, however, that employment on the islands can tend to be mixed, with residents participating in different activities during relevant seasons for fishing, farming and tourism for example.
+It is noted, however, that employment on the islands can tend to be mixed, with residents participating in different activities during relevant seasons for fishing, farming and tourism for example. - 12.2.3.

-12.2.3.
 During the last plan period most housing provision has taken the form of individual dwellings.
-The key issue is not the number of houses that are built on the island but the need to encourage growth in the permanent all year round population on the island.
+The key issue is not the number of houses that are built on the island but the need to encourage growth in the permanent all year round population on the island. - 12.2.4.

-12.2.4.
 The growth of holiday home or second homes can have a serious adverse effect on the vibrancy and sustainability of island communities and needs to be carefully controlled.

-recommended.

-quality fishing bait.

-12.2.7.
+- 12.2.5.
+Economic activity on the island includes beef farming, goat farming, organic farming, fishing and fish farming as well as computer-based services such as translation.
+Micro-enterprises and home-based businesses, particularly in the areas of language tuition and translation should be promoted and in the longer term, supporting facilities to allow progression to small businesses using shared facilities is recommended. - 12.2.6.
+The Cape Clear Fish farm which includes 1.2 acres of buildings grows abalone shell fish and also rag worms used as high quality fishing bait. - 12.2.7.
 Comharchumann Chléire Teo is the local development group on the island and offers substantial community supports to the island.
 The Comharchumann has a remit that allows it to become involved in various community development projects including island rural transport and renewable energy.
 The island is also supported by Udarás na Gaeltachta.
-There are supports in place to maintain the island as a functioning Gaeltacht, such as that provided by the Islands Division of the DoCEGA and Udarás na Gaeltachta, e.g. the Ionad Seirbhisi Teanga.

-12.2.8.
-There are two Bed & Breakfast guesthouses providing accommodation, a Bord Fáilte approved campsite, a good amount of
+There are supports in place to maintain the island as a functioning Gaeltacht, such as that provided by the Islands Division of the DoCEGA and Udarás na Gaeltachta, e.g. the lonad Seirbhisi Teanga. - 12.2.8.
+There are two Bed & Breakfast guesthouses providing accommodation, a Bord Fáilte approved campsite, a good amount of self catering accommodation, tourist office/craft shop and a goat farm on the island.